-□ A population inventory flight conducted in March 2018 estimated 501 wild horses inside and outside the HMA (see Appendix A).
-The current population as of March 1, 2020 is approximately 721 wild horses (based on a 20% population increase for 2018 and 20% for 2019).
-An additional 20% will be added to account for the 2020 population increase making approximately 865 wild horses by the end of the 2020 foaling season.

-Current use by wild horses is exceeding the available forage allocated by approximately 7 times based on allocations established for wild horse use in the House Range RMP.

-□ Utilization monitoring completed in years 2011 through 2017 documents increased utilization by wild horses on key forage species across the HMA.
-The most recent Rangeland Health Assessments and trend data were used in the analysis (see section 3.2.2).
+A population inventory flight conducted in March 2018 estimated 501 wild horses inside and outside the HMA (see Appendix A).
+The current population is approximately 721 wild horses (based on a 20% population increase for 2018 and 20% for 2019).
+An additional 20% will be added to account for the 2020 population increase making approximately 865 wild horses by the end of the 2020 foaling season if a gather doesn't occur prior to the foaling season. ☐ Current use by wild horses is exceeding the available forage allocated by approximately 6 times based on allocations established for wild horse use in the October/1987 House Range Resource Area RMP/ROD. ☐ Utilization monitoring completed in years 2011 through 2017 documents increased utilization by wild horses on key forage species across the HMA. ☐ Wild horse numbers are increasing into areas outside the HMA not normally used. ☐ Rangeland Health Assessments completed in August, 2000 and May, 2002 in the Antelope and Swasey Knoll Allotments indicated that all standards were met at that time.
+Trend data indicates a static trend (see section 3.2.2).